joshuaguerin/Answer-Set-Programming-Algorithms/Subset-Sum/README.md

 * This would be satisfied by the subset: {2, 3, 10, 11}, as 2+3+10+11=26.

 ## Implementational Details
-Note that the declaration of `value(k ; k).` in an instance.lp file will result in a *single* instance of k having property value.
+Note that the declaration of `value(k ; k).` in an instance.lp file will result in a *single* instance of `k` having property `value`.
 For simplicity this implementation was designed where *S* is a *set*, allowing inclusion, but not duplicates.
 For a multi-set-based implementation (see below), modification would be necessary.

 ## Problem Variants
 There are several variants of this problem that are NP-Complete.
 Some assumptions in this encoding are: